functional-patterns/gof/decorator/README.md

 ### Structure

-Functional decoration applies functions functions.
+Functional decoration applies to functions.
 Decorating a function may be done in multiple ways.
 However, important part is that signature of the function remains the same.

 ~~~~
     coreFunction :: a -> b -> c